DBMoUK/ensuretls/README.md

 ### Beginning with ensuretls

+In a Split-Install implementation:

-Classify Puppet CA node with: profile::enabletls::console
+Classify Puppet Console node with: profile::enabletls::console

 Classify PuppetDB node with: profile::enabletls::db

+In an All-In-One implementation:

+Classify Puppet Master with: profile::enabletls::console and profile::enabletls::db

 ## Usage

-Please see example profile in: ensuretls/profile/ensuretls/manifests for application of the ensuretls::console and ensuretls::db classes by profile to the Puppet Master nodes.
+Please see example profile in: ensuretls/profile/ensuretls/manifests for application of the ensuretls::console and ensuretls::db classes by profile to the appropriate Puppet nodes.

 Note that the following hiera data items will need to be migrated into the appropriate hiera data file.